Starting an Agile Retrospective

 Before you go

 I want to just say that this is not something I came up with.
-I actually recently conducted several interviews to hire delivery managers and during the interview I arranged for the candidates to hold a ‘Mock Agile Retrospective’ with a team.
+Several years ago I actually conducted several interviews to hire delivery managers and during the interview I arranged for the candidates to hold a ‘Mock Agile Retrospective’ with a team.
 One of the successful candidates used this method and it went down really well.
 I have been using it with the majority of my teams since!